ipspace/netlab/docs/labs/clab.md

 (clab-vrnetlab)=
 ### Using vrnetlab Containers

 _vrnetlab_ is an open-source project that packages network device virtual machines into containers.
-The architecture of the packaged container requires an internal network, and it seems that _vrnetlab_ (or the fork used by _containerlab_) uses IPv4 prefix 10.0.0.0/24 on that network which clashes with the _netlab_ loopback address pool.
+The architecture of the packaged container requires an internal network, and it seems that _vrnetlab_ (or the fork used by _containerlab_) uses the IPv4 prefix 10.0.0.0/24 on that network, which clashes with the _netlab_ loopback address pool.

 If you're experiencing connectivity problems or initial configuration failures with _vrnetlab_-based containers, add the following parameters to the lab configuration file to change the _netlab_ loopback addressing pool: